 Fruit Carving Designs That Will Leave You Mesmerized

 The popularity of fruit carving has grown over the years.
-Thought to originate from Japan, China, and Thailand in 1300s it is now practiced by many across the globe.
-Most artists tend to work with watermelons, pineapples, apples, and cantaloupes.
+Thought to originate from Japan, China, and Thailand in the 1300s, it is now practiced by many across the globe.
+Moreover, most artists tend to work with watermelons, pineapples, apples, and cantaloupes.

 Forget pumpkin carving, this trend is all about the fruit and even vegetables.
-Who knew playing with your food can be a good thing?
+Surprisingly, who knew playing with your food can be such a good thing?

 Here are some of our favorite fruit carving ideas to get your creative juices flowing.